enisz/node-date-parser/README.md

 ```
 **Parameters:**
  - `format`: a date formatter string.
 Check the reference table below for more information.
  - `date`: an optional date object to use for the parsing.
-Defaults to the current date.
+Defaults to the current date and time.

 **Format Reference**